 So far we’ve looked at the software you can use to build a website.
-Once you’ve decided which of the option is best for you, it’s time to start looking at domain names and hosting.
+Once you’ve decided which of the options is best for you, it’s time to start looking at domain names and hosting.

-This is a domain name: medlockdigital.com.
-A domain name is what people type into a web browser to find your website or blog.
+A domain name is what people type into a web browser to visit your website or blog.

-The second half this domain name, .com, is what’s known as a TLD (top-level domain).
+The second half of this domain name, .com, is what’s known as a TLD (top-level domain).
 The first part, medlockdigital, is what’s known as an SLD (second-level domain).

 You’ll want one of these if you want to attract traffic from around the world.

 You’ll want one of these if you want to target people in a specific country.
-Bear in mind, in some cases, you must be a resident of a country to buy a domain with that country’s extension.
+Bear in mind, that in some cases, you must be a resident of a country to buy a domain with that country’s extension.

 This is where things can start getting complicated for complete beginners.
 But before we get into that, let’s define web hosting.

-When somebody wants to view a page on your website, they type in the address of the page they want, or click a link on another webpage, and the server serves-up the page to their computer, laptop or mobile device.
+When somebody wants to view a page on your website, they type in the address of that page or click a link on another webpage, and the server serves up the page to their computer, laptop, or mobile device.

-The most basic hosting option for new websites is called shared hosting.
-Basically, your website shares a server with hundreds or thousands of other websites.
-Which is fine in the early days because you won’t be getting much traffic so it won’t use many server resources.
+Your website shares a server with hundreds or thousands of other websites.
+This is fine in the early days because you won’t get much traffic.

 Setting up WordPress

 Setting up a WordPress site at WordPress.com is as simple as registering to create an account, thinking of a name for your website, and then joining.

 Setting up WordPress on a self-hosted server is a little more complicated.
 But not much.

 By this stage in your journey, you’ll already have a domain and some hosting so it’s just a matter of installing WordPress.

 The setup process usually takes about a minute or so if everything goes according to plan.
 Be sure to keep any details about the installation emailed to you by your hosting company so you know how to access your website.

-I’ve used it for more than 10 years and still learn new ways of doing things.
-Partly because WordPress is always evolving and so are the various addons we need to make websites and blogs run the way we want them to.
+I’ve used it since 2006 and am still learning new ways of doing things.
+Partly because WordPress is constantly evolving so are the various add-ons we need to make websites and blogs run the way we want them to.

 Luckily for you and everybody else using WordPress, there are plenty of people creating tutorials to make life easier.
 If you need to figure something out, turn to Google or YouTube and you’ll quickly find a solution.